SeleniumHQ/www.seleniumhq.org/src/main/rst/05_selenium_rc.rst

 ------------------------
 .. note:: This topic tries to explain the technical implementation behind Selenium-RC.
-It's not fundamental for a Selenium user to know this, but could be useful for understanding some of the problems you can find in the future.
+It's not fundamental for a Selenium user to know this, but could be useful for understanding some of the problems you might find in the future.

 To understand in detail how Selenium-RC Server works  and why it uses proxy injection